JCook22/gain-supply/README.md

 ### Possible Future Features

-1. Ability for admin to add, edit and delete testimonials.
-Unfortunately due to time constraints the testimonials can not be changed.
+1. Ability for admin to add, edit and delete testimonials outside of the admin panel.
+Unfortunately due to time constraints the testimonials cannot be changed like the products can.
 If there was to be a future update to the site it would be a high priority feature so that admins can update them as new testimonials came in.
 2. To extend the Testimonial functionality further it would be good to provide a form for users to send in their own Testimonials, which Admin could pick from to display.
 3. Finally, building on Testimonials more there could be a 'Most Recent' section which automatically displays the 10 most recently submitted Testimonials for Users to look at.